cerdem12/planets/README.md

 5) Use the third part of the "SPARCED_ModelCreateWrite.ipynb" to convert the SBML (.xml) file to an AMICI model.

-# Model simulation:
+## Model simulation:

-1) After completing the "Model Creation" part, by using the available files, use the jupyter-notebook called "RunModel.ipynb" to run the model for the specified conditions.
+After completing the "Model Creation" part, by using the available files, use the jupyter-notebook called "RunModel.ipynb" to run the model for the specified conditions.

+## Acknowledgments:

+This work is a product of [Birtwistle Lab](http://www.birtwistlelab.com/) and multiple colloborators.